Medical Billing & Coding Schools

 The curriculum includes courses in human anatomy and physiology; visual basic programming; digital health information systems; ICD healthcare coding systems; healthcare procedure coding systems; health statistics; and digital health informatics and information management research.

-Notably, Dakota State University also offers a 34 to 39-credit online healthcare coding certificate program preparing students with entry-level knowledge and skills needed for coding, classifying, and indexing procedures and diagnoses for the purpose of standardization, reimbursement, retrieval, and statistical analysis.
+Notably, Dakota State University also offers a 34- —to 39-credit online healthcare coding certificate program that prepares students with the entry-level knowledge and skills needed to code, classify, and index procedures and diagnoses for the purpose of standardization, reimbursement, retrieval, and statistical analysis.
 All courses within this certificate program will apply to the BS in HIIM degree program.

 • Campus location: Madison, SD